cobyj33/tmedia/doc/cli.md

 ## Optional arguments

 Options are listed as their prefix and option name, followed by any aliases that they might have separated by commas.

+Short options are always listed before long options.

 Aliases take exactly the same arguments and have exactly the same effects as their counterparts.

 ### Help and Versioning